AlexanderTsiklidis1/React-Group-Project-Prep/README.md

 Your prep assignment submission should include the following components.
 Remember, this work can and should be split amongst team members:
 ### 1. Problem Solved
-Write a one to three sentence summary of what problem for which your application is providing a solution.
-Consider the following when deciding on your problem:
+Provide a one to three sentence summary of the problem that your application aims to solve.
+Take into consideration the following points when determining your problem:
  * Who are you users?
  * What industry does this serve?
  * What are your competitors?